nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ![Diagram of overview of BudgetBuddy](diagrams/Introduction.jpg)

 `BudgetBuddy` is the main class of the application and directly interacts with the user, passing along the input into the Parser.
-The `Parser` creates a `Command` object depending on the user's input, which will be executed in `BudgetBuddy`.
+The `Parser` creates a `CommandCreator` object depending on the user's input.
+The `CommandCreator` object then creates the `Command` object.
+This `Command` will be executed in `BudgetBuddy`.
 The `Command` object utilizes methods and the class present in the `Application Classes`, which will be explained in more detail in the following sections.

 #### 3.2 Parser Class
-Make Class Diagram + Explanation
+The main functionality of the Parser Class is to determine the type of `CommandCreator` object to initialize, and return the created `Command` object created by the `CommandCreator` back to `BudgetBuddy`

 #### 3.3 Ui Class
-Make Class Diagram + Explanation
+The Ui Class is used to print certain elements to the CLI.
+In particular, it consists of the Welcome Message, Goodbye Message, Divider Lines and all the corresponding commands' command format.

+#### 3.5 CommandCreator Class
+The CommandCreator class contains multiple subclasses, which corresponding to a specific function of the application.
+Within the CommandCreator classes, it handles making sense of the user input, obtaining the relevant parameters to be used in the created `Command` class.

 #### 3.4 Command Class
-Make Class Diagram + Explanation
+The Command class, similar to the CommandCreator class, contains multiple subclasses, all corresponding to a specific function of the application.
+In this case, each CommandCreator class would be associated to their relevant Commands.
+Here is a table of all CommandCreator class and the Commands that they can create.

+"Insert Table Here"

 #### 3.5 Storage Class
-Make Class Diagram + Explanation
+The Storage Class handles the loading and saving of the Expenses and Savings in BudgetBuddy.

 ### 3.6 Application Classes
 The classes present in this group of `Application Classes` refers to certain elements which serves a purpose more